PHYSICS 1008 - Physical Aspects of Nature I

-Course Code PHYSICS 1008 Course Physical Aspects of Nature I Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Incompatible PHYSICS 1100 & PHYSICS 1101 Restrictions Students without SACE Stage 2 Physics or with a Subject Achievement grade of less than B- (under review) or equivalent Course Description This course provides an introduction to some of the principles of physics and their applications in agricultural and biological sciences.
+Course Code PHYSICS 1008 Course Physical Aspects of Nature I Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Incompatible PHYSICS 1100 & PHYSICS 1101 Restrictions Available to students without SACE Stage 2 Physics or with a Subject Achievement grade of less than B- or equivalent and without SACE Stage 2 Mathematical Methods Course Description This course provides an introduction to some of the principles of physics and their applications in agricultural and biological sciences.
 It is intended for students who have not studied SACE Stage 2 Physics, and who require familiarity with Physics principles and applications in their other studies.
 The course introduces concepts of force, energy, thermal physics, fluids and DC electricity, introduction to practical problem solving.

 Students who achieve a grade of Credit or better in this course and have completed SACE Stage 2 Mathematical Studies (or equiv.) may enrol in the semester 2 course PHYSICS 1201 Physics for the Life and Earth Sciences IB.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesA successful student should be able to: